PetyaKatsarova/born2broot_42/README.md

 sudo apt-get purge apache2-bin libapache2-mod-php7.4

-pskpetya@gmail.com
-how to set up on my vm on debian: • Set up a functional WordPress website with the following services: lighttpd, MariaDB, and PHP.
 To set up a functional WordPress website with lighttpd, MariaDB, and PHP on a Debian-based system, you can follow these steps:

 Install lighttpd, MariaDB, and PHP: